socketio/socket.io-redis-adapter/README.md

 multiple socket.io instances in different processes or servers that can all broadcast and emit events to and from each other.

+`socket.io-redis` use Redis pub/sub mechanism to route events to different nodes/servers and store rooms and sockets ids in Redis sets.

 If you need to emit events to socket.io instances from a non-socket.io process, you should use [socket.io-emitter](http:///github.com/Automattic/socket.io-emitter).

+## Known limitation

+**Warning!
+Current module implementation doesn't cleanup Redis storage on exit.**

+Consequence is that in a multi-node/server configuration with the out-of-the-box module, shutting down a node process will let sockets and rooms data remain in Redis even if the current sockets are now probably not longer connected.

+The reason of this limitation is the non ability for node to execute asynchronous tasks (like Redis queries) on exit.

+**It is strongely adviced to implement your proper cleanup on exit or to take this point in consideration in your implementation**.

+## Stored schema

+For each new socket connected to a node the following HSET is created:

+...

+For each new room joined by a user to a node the following HSET is created:

+...

 ## API